HeyGen: History

 HeyGen (originally named Surreal, later rebranded from Movio) was founded by Joshua Xu and Wayne Liang in 2020.
 HeyGen established its headquarters in Los Angeles in 2022.
 The company initially raised capital from investors including Sequoia China (now HongShan) and ZhenFund.

 The HeyGen app launched in September 2022.
 In November 2023, the company raised $5.6 million in funding from Sarah Guo’s venture capital firm, Conviction.
 In exchange for the funding, Guo would replace HongShan’s seat on the board of directors.
 As of the same date, the company reported employing 25 people.

-In 2024, the service was used to translate and lip-sync Argentinian president Javier Milei’s speech to the World Economic Forum.
+In 2024, the service was used to translate and lip-sync Argentinian president Javier Milei's speech to the World Economic Forum.

 In June 2024, HeyGen raised $60 million in a funding round that valued the company at $500 million.
 The funding was led by Benchmark, with participation from Conviction, Bond Capital, and Thrive Capital.
 As of that date, the company reported having more than 40,000 customers and an annualized recurring revenue of $35 million.

 In November 2024, HeyGen was recognized by Fast Company as part of the publication’s "Next Big Things in Tech" list.
 The company was also recognized by Inc. as part of their 2024 "Best in Business" list.

+HeyGen has been reported by media, as well as by Russian cybersecurity analysts Group-IB, as a tool used to create deepfakes in harmful videos, ranging from consumer scams to deceptive health-related content and geopolitical propaganda.
+The company website states, in 2026, that "HeyGen is one of the leading online deepfake makers because it includes face swap technology, image to video deepfake tools, GIF creation, and avatar features."